 The Whitehorse Dam (officially known as the Whitehorse Rapids Generating Facility) is an interesting place to visit.
-If you want to come for a tour and learn more about how Yukon Energy makes power, please ask your teacher or parents to call beforehand and we will arrange a time that works best for both you and our employees.
+If you want to come for a tour and learn more about how Yukon Energy makes power, please ask your teacher to email us beforehand and we will arrange a time that works best for both you and our employees.

-photo on the next page before you come, it will help you parts of our facility work electricity.
+If you study the you come, it will help you understand how the different together to make electricity.